statlab/permute/doc/source/user/two-sample.rst

    with their peers in the class, creating dependence.)

-Despite the problematic assumptions we are required to make, let’s temporarily assume they hold and calculate a "p-value" anyway.
+Despite the problematic assumptions we are required to make, let’s temporarily a'.highlight-python .highlight,' +ssume they hold and calculate a "p-value" anyway.

 .. plot::
     :context: